starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Lutris Pre-launch and Post-exit Scripts
-Below are sample pre-launch and post-exit scripts that incorporate the mouse acceleration and EAC settings.json workaround described above.
+Below are sample pre-launch and post-exit scripts that incorporate the mouse acceleration and EAC workarounds described above.
-To use them, create `sc-pre-launch.sh` and `sc-post-exit.sh` in your wine prefix, uncomment the appropriate mouse acceleration lines based on your desktop environment, then configure Lutris to use the scripts:
+To use them, create `sc-prelaunch.sh` and `sc-postexit.sh` in your wine prefix, uncomment the appropriate mouse acceleration lines based on your desktop environment, then configure Lutris to use the scripts:
 - `Right click the game->Configure->System options` and set `Pre-launch script` to `/path/to/wine/prefix/sc-pre-launch.sh`
 - `Right click the game->Configure->System options` and set `Post-exit script` to `/path/to/wine/prefix/sc-post-exit.sh`
 - Enable `Wait for pre-launch script completion`

-_sc-pre-launch.sh_
+_sc-prelaunch.sh_
 ```bash
 #!/bin/bash
 ############################################